Lixiaccc/Recreation-with-OpenAI-API/README.md

 Here are some Functionality:
   1) You can ask questions
   2) You can refresh the Page with New chat on the side bar
   3) There is two example questions that can use by clicking it on the side bar.

-# **Must-do prior to testing out the program**
+# **Must-Do Prior to Testing Out the Program**
 Once you download the zipfile and unzip,
-1. Set API key
+1. Set organization&API keys
-Get your OpenAI API key from [here](https://platform.openai.com/account/api-keys) and set it as:
+Get your OpenAI API keys from [here](https://platform.openai.com/account/api-keys) and set it as:
 ```
-openai.api_key = 'sk-'
+const openai = new OpenAI({
+  organization: '<org KEY>',
+  apiKey: '<API KEY>',
+  dangerouslyAllowBrowser: true
+});
 ```
 within project/clone/**openai.js**

+**org key can be found on the settings**
+**API key can be found on the API keys section**

 This will enable the openAI API.
 Then, follow the instructions below

 Here are some Limitaiton: